digital-land/technical-documentation/docs/data-operations-manual/Reference/Performance-db-tables-construction.md

 **Base Tables**:
     - `endpoint`: Contains information about endpoints sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
-    - `source`: Provides a link between endpoints and organizations sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
+    - `source`: Provides centralized metadata for datasets across different organisations, sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
-    - `log`: Contains logs related to endpoint performance sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
+    - `log`: Contains logs related to endpoint, sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
     - `organisation`: Contains the names and details of organizations sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
     - `source_pipeline`: Contains information on the pipeline associated with each source sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).
     - `resource`: Holds information about the resources linked to the endpoints sourced from the [digital_land](https://datasette.planning.data.gov.uk/digital-land).